 - Remove pan from the stove.
 Add the remainder of the dressing ingredients (except the herbs).
 Whisk.

 - Pour the dressing over the peas and lettuce.
-Add the cherry tomatoes and herbs.
+Sprinkle with herbs.

 - Have a taste.
-Sprinkle with extra salt and pepper if required (note 2).
+Adjust seasoning if required (note 2).

 - My favourite blue cheese is a soft gorgonzola which is what l used for this salad.
 I suggest you start with 1 tbsp of blue cheese and taste before you add more.
 Heating intensifies the flavour of the blue cheese (according to Rosie), so it’s best to start with less.